 All of a sudden, Brutus entered the room breathing heavily and with his senatorial attire drenched in blood.
 He leaned against the door frame to catch his breath.

 "Brutus!
 What happened in there!"
 Asked Lepidus, one of Caesar's strongest supporters approaching him.
 Brutus was about to respond when Caesar, escorted by his lictors, who were also covered in blood, entered the room.
-He, in contrast to the rest of the newcomers had managed to stay spotlessly clean, however the immaculateness of his gowns was tainted by the dark frown he wore.
+He, in contrast to the rest of the newcomers, had managed to stay spotlessly clean, however the immaculateness of his gowns was tainted by the dark frown he wore.
 Many senators tried to approach him, but weren't able to get too close because of the lictors that kept them at bay.
 They asked him what had happened, however Caesar remained completely silent.
 Caesar took his seat facing the rest of the senate and the room was finally brought to order.
 After all the senators had taken their seats, the darling of Venus stood up.

 "Fellow senators, today is a sad day for the Republic, for today is the day when several men, men you know who have also talked within the walls of this sacred room, attempted to kill the dictator of Rome."
 The statement was followed by several gasps coming from every corner of the room.
 "Brutus, dear son, stand up."
 Caesar said while looking at him.
 After the young senator did what he had been told, Caesar resumed his speech, now looking at each and everyone in the room.
 "You should all look upon this man, for he is an honourable man.
 He, despite having been tricked into plotting against me, his colleague, and foremost, his friend, he had the courage to confess all his deeds as well as those of his companions.
 He asked for forgiveness and it was granted, for Caesar is a merciful man."
 Caesar had managed to get the room's attention as only few, such as Cicero, were able to do.
 "The senate has the right to know of the events occurred in the Aula Tertia, however it is not me who should tell you about it, but the honourable Marcus Junius Brutus."
 Caesar's brief speech was received with a great applause.

 "He speaks the truth."
 Brutus said, raising his voice to be heard by all.
 "As soon as we entered the Aula Tertia, the other men took their daggers from between the folds of their togas and attempted to kill Caesar, however the gods protected him by allowing his lictors to stop them.
-That's why you all heard those noises while waiting in here.
+That's why you all heard those dreadful noises while waiting in here.
 They died fighting, while Caesar once more emerged victorious."
 That last statement was followed by an applause coming from the Caesarean Section.
 Once it died out, Brutus continued, this time with a grave look on his face.
 "I also did something I'm not proud of.
 I participated in the making of the plot.
 But Caesar gave me the opportunity to redeem myself.
 He did what many a lesser man would not have done: he forgave me.
 He has yet again proved that he is like a father to me.
 I am eternally indebted to you, oh Caesar."

 Once Brutus finished speaking, Caesar motioned for him to approach the centre of the room.
 They walked towards each other and, once they met, Caesar clasped the younger man's shoulders and then kissed each one of his cheeks.
 This sign of forgiveness and friendship provoked yet another round of applause.
 Then, it was Caesar's turn to speak again.

 "It is with a heavy heart that I must tell you now that all of those men have travelled to the realm of Dis (10).
-They took out their daggers to assassinate me, and it was in an attempt to protect me that my lictors killed me.
+They took out their daggers to assassinate me, and it was in an attempt to protect me that my lictors killed them.
 Not only did they plot against a fellow member of the senate.
 No. They also sneaked weapons inside this sacred building!
 Had they not tried to use them, it would be my utmost desire to have the properly judged, as law states.
 They all committed a grievous crime, and for it, they paid grievously."
 He paused and looked around the room.
 All eyes were on him, and not a whisper could be heard.
 "Should anyone commit the same mistake, he will share the same fate.
 All of you should bear that in mind."
 Caesar said in a slightly menacing tone.
 But it became more jovial when he added: "On the other hand, you should also know that those who act in favour of the Republic will be honoured.
 As you all know, in three days I will be leading an army east, to Parthia.
 Therefore, I won't be able to appease the insurrections that have recently begun in south eastern Britannia.
 This task I entrust to you, my dear Brutus.
 I cannot think of anyone more appropriate for the job.
 A job that you will carry out with the utmost perfection, were you to accept it.
 Do you, my dear Brutus accept this task?"

 Brutus was caught off guard.
 Britannia was a territory Rome knew very little about.
 Only Julius Caesar had dared to cross the channel that separated it from Gaul, and it had not yet been properly claimed as a roman province.
 If he managed to succeed, he certainly would make a name for himself, nevertheless, it was very easy to fail.
 But what choice did he have?
 If he refused in front of the whole senate, he would disgrace himself, as well as his name forever.
 Caesar had just forgiven him, and now he was honouring him publicly.
 He could do nothing but accept.
 And so he did.